 |VisitKorea does not guarantee the quality of products or services introduced on its site and is not responsible for any direct or indirect losses resulting from use of said products or services.|

 Seokguram is known to have been built with Bulguksa Temple.
-According to the history book Samgukyusa of the Goryeo Dynasty (the country that unified the Korean peninsula at the end of the Silla Kingdom, 918~1392), Kim Dae-Seong had built Bulguksa for the parents who were alive, and Seokguram for the parents of his former life.
+According to the history book Samgukyusa of the Goryeo Dynasty (the country that unified the Korean peninsula at the end of the Silla Kingdom, 918-1392), Kim Dae-Seong had Bulguksa Temple built for his parents in his current life, and Seokguram Grotto for the parents of his former life.

-Seokguram is an artificial stone temple made of granite, and is located on the eastern peak of Mt.
-Toham.
-Inside the round-shaped main hall, there are the Bonjon Statue, Bodhi-sattva and his disciples.
-Seokguram was built to preserve these statues.
-The Bonjon figure wearing a generous smile is seated on the stage engraved with lotus flower design.
+Inside the round-shaped main hall are the Bonjon Statue, Bodhi-sattva and his disciples.
+The Bonjon figure wearing a generous smile is seated on the stage engraved with a lotus flower design.
 The rounded ceiling looks like a half-moon or a bow and has a lotus flower decorated cover on it.
-As the sunrise from this spot is so beautiful, many people climb the mountain at daybreak.
+As the sunrise from this spot is quite beautiful, many people climb the mountain at daybreak.

 |National Treasure No. 24 (designated on December 20, 1962)|

 |To truly appreciate the magnificence of Seokguram Grotto, visitors may want to visit Silla Arts and Science Museum in Gyeongju Folk Craft Village.
 In the museum, visitors can see a miniature model of the grotto to learn about its construction and maintenance as well as the technologies behind them.
 The museum also shows the inside of the grotto through a model, which is an area not open to the public.|

 Teenagers (ages 13-18): 3,000 won / Group: 2,500 won

 Children (ages 7-12): 2,000 won / Group: 1,500 won